jnpaige/Evolution_of_technological_complexity_analysis/README.txt

 This repository contains the analysis of procedural unit data for a research paper focused on measuring changes in technological complexity across the past 3 million years.
 The data analyzed are numbers of techniques (procedural units) present in tool-making sequences reported in the literature.
-These are stored in their own github repository:, and are also hosted on Zenodo:
+These are stored in their own github repository.
+The original dataset is hosted on github here: https://github.com/jnpaige/Procedural.unit.dataset.

-The codebook used to build this dataset is stored in its own set of repositories:
+The codebook used to build this dataset (version 1.1) is stored here: https://github.com/jnpaige/Procedural.unit.codebook

 The analysis is broken up into four scripts.